dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/user-tokens.md

 3. Use this new PAT to replace the old user API key.
 4. Ensure that you’re using a PAT only where it’s needed.
 For any workflows that require a service account, please use a [service token](/docs/dbt-cloud-apis/service-tokens).

-### Service tokens vs. personal access token (PAT)

-The following use cases highlight scenarios where you should use a PAT vs. a service token.
-Service tokens are broadly used for any production workflow where service accounts are required.
-PATs are recommended only for developmental workflows _or_ dbt Cloud client workflows that require user context.

-* **Connecting a partner integration to dbt Cloud** &mdash; Examples here are Hightouch, Datafold, a custom app you’ve created, etc. All of these integrations should use a service token instead of a PAT.
-This is because service tokens give you visibility, and you can scope them specifically to only what the integrations need and ensure the least privilege.
-If you’re using a user API key for these today, we highly recommend that you switch to a service token.
-* **Production Terraform** &mdash; Use a service token since this is a production workflow and is acting as a service account and not a user account.
-* **Cloud CLI and Semantic Layer Sheets Integration** &mdash; Use a PAT since both the dbt Cloud CLI and Semantic Layer Google Sheets integrations work within the context of a user (the user is making the requests and has to operate within the context of their user account).
-* **Testing a custom script and staging Terraform or Postman** &mdash; We recommend using a PAT as this is a developmental workflow and is scoped to the user making the changes.
-There are certain instances where you may need/require a service token.
-However, when you push this script or Terraform into production, use a service token instead.

 ## FAQs